 The best strategies are built around clearly defined goals.
 It's much easier to build a good strategy when you know exactly what you need to achieve.
 Having clearly defined goals is a key part of the overall planning process for long-term strategy.
 Some people plan both their strategy and their business goals at the same time, which can streamline the process.
 But if there's no end goal, trying to create your strategy is like trying to run a race without knowing the route.Read: Setting business goals: The first step to a successful business

 The success of your strategy is contingent on an expected outcome, but what happens when your strategy gets derailed?
 This is where a contingency plan comes in.
 If you build a contingency plan into your strategy, then you can plan for speed bumps.
 Your team will know what to do to get over the speed bump to prevent the project from getting completely derailed.

 If the strategy is the long-term plan, tactics are the short-term steps that help you hit smaller goals.
-Tactical planning is the act of breaking down your strategic plan into short-term actions.Read: The importance of setting short-term goals
+Tactical planning is the act of breaking down your strategic plan into short-term actions.Read: The importance of setting short-term goals (with examples)

 If you’re struggling to understand how a specific tactic contributes to your strategy, it might not be the best tactic for your strategy.
 The work you do should actively contribute to the goals that you want to achieve.

 The goal-setting framework OKRs is a good example of how short-term tactics connect to a long-term vision.
 There is one main objective, and there are key results that you set to achieve that main objective.
 The tactics that people work on regularly contribute to the growth of the key result.

 Tactics are best executed in a limited time frame.
 Similar to most goal-setting strategies, creating time-bound deadlines ensures that tactics are actually completed within a set time frame.
 If you’re not sure how to create actionable and time-bound tactics, try using the SMART goal methodology.